Councils face several pressures which create financial viability risks and increase the amount of revenue required through rates.

 Infrastructure renewal gap

-Victorian councils are responsible for ageing community infrastructure worth $60 billion.
+Victorian councils are responsible for ageing community infrastructure worth $73 billion.
 Councils have significantly increased capital works budgets.
-The annual shortfall in spending needed to maintain infrastructure was $280 million in 2007.
-It is now $100 million per year.
+The annual shortfall in spending needed to maintain infrastructure was $225.3 million in 2013.

-Victorian councils will be required to pay a $396.9 million shortfall to the Local Authorities Superannuation Fund Defined Benefit Scheme in 2013.
+Victorian councils were required to pay a $396.9 million shortfall to the Local Authorities Superannuation Fund Defined Benefit Scheme in 2013.

 Key factors contributing to increased liabilities for defined benefit super funds include deteriorating investment performance in global markets, changed actuarial standards, increased longevity of individuals receiving pensions under the Defined Benefit Plan, and a reduction in the expected earning rate.
 Many of these factors are beyond the control of the Trustee or individual municipalities.